 Recently, one of our users asked us how they can stop search engines from crawling and indexing their WordPress site.

-For most websites, search engines are the biggest source of traffic.
+For most WordPress websites, search engines are the biggest source of traffic.
 You may ask, why would anyone want to block search engines?

 WordPress comes with a built-in feature that allows you to instruct search engines not to index your site.
-All you need to do is visit Settings » Reading and check the box next to Search Engine Visibility option.
+All you need to do is visit Settings » Reading and check the box next to ‘Search Engine Visibility’.

 When this box is checked, WordPress adds this line to your website’s header: